Juhyung8371/2D-Sandbox-Game/README.md

 AI in this game works by running the task with the highest priority from the list.
 In a nutshell, it's a collection of if-else.

 Also, there are two types of tasks in my game: active and passive tasks.
-They can run simulataneously, however, active tasks have much higher priority than passive tasks.
+They can run simultaneously, however, active tasks have much higher priority than passive tasks.

 For example, there is an entity called wolf.
 A wolf wanders around until it finds a target.
 Then the wolf chases the target and attacks it.
 This behavior can be portrayed in this manner: